Peer-Reviewed Journal Articles

 “Shakespeare, Fletcher, and the ‘The Gain O’ the Martialist,’” Shakespeare 7.5 (2011): 296–308.

 “New Model Armies: Recontextualizing the Camp in Margaret Cavendish’s Bell in Campo,” ELH 78 (2011): 657–685.

 “The King’s Privates: Sex and the Soldier’s Place in John Fletcher’s The Humorous Lieutenant (ca. 1618),” Research Opportunities in Medieval and Renaissance Drama XLVII (2008): 25–50.

 Chapters in Edited Collections

 “The King Beyond the Clouds: Visualizing Sovereignty in Richard II and 1 Henry IV” in Approaches to Teaching Shakespeare’s History Plays, Ed.
-Laurie Ellinghausen (under contract with the Modern Language Association).
+Laurie Ellinghausen (Modern Language Association).